-Dr. Michael Twoyoungmen was a skilled surgeon who had rejected his grandfather's urging to learn the mystical teachings that ran in his family.
+Dr. Michael Twoyoungmen was a skilled surgeon who had rejected his grandfather's urging to learn the mystical teachings that ran in his family from the tribe of Sacree.
 When Twoyoungmen' failed to save his dying wife, his daughter, Elizabeth, grew angry and blamed him for the loss.
 She left home, causing Twoyoungmen to roam the wilderness alone.
 There, he was visited by the spirit of his grandfather, who taught him the mystic arts.

 Shaman was created by John Byrne and Chris Claremont.
 Shaman first appeared in the Uncanny X-Men vol 1 #120 (1979) written by Claremont, drawn by Byrne (pencils) and Terry Austin (inks).
 Claremont and Byrne co-plotted the story line together.

 Major Story Arcs

 Twoyoungmen assisted in the delivery of the young goddess who would become known as Snowbird.
 When Snowbird was asked to join the newly formed Alpha Flight, Twoyoungmen joined as well, to keep an eye on Snowbird and ensure she wasn't exploited.
 He took on the alias Shaman and became one of the team members others would listen to.
 Shaman's daughter, Elizabeth, eventually reconciled with him and drew a magical talisman out of Shaman's mystical pouch.
 This led her to Alpha Flight under the name "Talisman"

 Shaman has served with multiple incarnations of Alpha Flight, both as Shaman and occasionally taking up his daughter's mantle as Talisman, and has subsequently trained the young Earth-Mover to be his replacement on the team.